craigsimps/gulp-wp-toolkit/README.md

 * `gulp build:potomo` converts and `.po` files within `/develop/languages/` into `.mo` files within `/languages/`.

 ### Clean
-Clean tasks are included so you can quickly remove any compiled assets, for example using `gulp clean:bowerjs` will delete the concatenated `vendor.js` and `vendor.min.js` we have built from Bower Components.
+Clean tasks are included so you can quickly remove any compiled assets, for example using `gulp clean:js` will delete the concatenated `.js` and `.min.js` we have built in `js/`.
 Tasks available are:

 * `gulp clean` will run all of the below tasks.
 * `gulp clean:css` will delete `.css` files from the theme root.
 * `gulp clean:js` will delete `.js` and `.min.js` files from our `/js/` output directory.
 * `gulp clean:images` will delete all image files from our `/images/` output directory.
 * `gulp clean:i18n` will delete our generated `.pot` file within `/develop/languages/`, and the generated `.mo` files within `/languages/`
-* `gulp clean:bower` will delete any files compiled from Bower components (CSS & JS).
-* `gulp clean:bowerjs` will delete any JS files compiled from Bower components, usually `vendor.js` and `vendor.min.js`.
-* `gulp clean:bowercss` will delete any CSS files compiled from Bower components, usually `vendor.css` and `vendor.min.css`.

-### Dependencies
-* `gulp dependencies` makes sure all dependencies are installed, then build our minified and concatenated vendor files.
-* `gulp dep:install` installs all Bower components, read from `bower.json` in our theme.
-* `gulp dep:bowercss` minifies and concatenates our Bower CSS files and outputs to `/vendor/css/`.
-* `gulp dep:bowerjs` minifies and concatenates our Bower JS files and outputs to `/vendor/js/`.

 ### Lint
 * `gulp lint` runs all of our lint tasks and outputs to console.